vadicamo/relevance-feedback/README.md

 The notebook located at `/src/analysis_and_plot_results.ipynb` contains the analysis of the experimental results.
 In this notebook, you will find detailed insights and visualizations derived from the experiments.

 Additionally, the folder `out_results` contains the precomputed results obtained from running the script `/src/exps_run_selected_methods.py`.
 These results can be used for further analysis or comparison without the need to rerun the experiments.

-Here’s a section to encourage users to cite your paper:

----

 ## Citation